Staff Product Designer

 Undifferentiated blasts to large student lists.
 Recreates the email problem.

 Offers sent to students who hadn't shown interest, but represent a real admission.
-Allowed in the inbox because the value is genuine.
-A school pursuing you is different from a school marketing to you.
-This created a volume risk, which led directly to the filtering and sorting work.
+Allowed in, a school pursuing you is different from a school marketing to you.
+That created a volume risk, which led directly to the filtering and sorting work.

 A middle path that didn't betray the student.